 Museo Histórico de Cartagena de Indias

-Was founded in 1924, the museum is in the process of renovating its museography.
-The museum offers two main thematic areas: in the ground floor, the history of Cartagena in four enclosures, from the prehispanic time to the beginning of the 20th century.
+It was founded in 1924; the museum is in the process of renovating its museography.
+The museum offers two main thematic areas: on the ground floor, the history of Cartagena in four enclosures, from the prehispanic time to the beginning of the 20th century.
 Through the visit, there also spaces dedicated to temporary exhibitions.

 You will be able to make a trip to the past in the Court of the Inquisition and a tour around the stellar moments of the city throughout its history.
 You will find information about the Indian Karibe ancestors, inquisitors, and witches, conquerors and pirates, illustrious and anonymous individuals.

 - • The rich architecture of the House as a result of all influences from other cultures and other times,

 - • The impressive history and the presence of the Court of the Inquisition in the memory of the city and the minds of its people,

 - • A tour through the diverse stages of the history of Cartagena, the Colombian Caribbean and its contribution to the forming of the Colombian nationality,

 The Palace of the Inquisition and the House